Sustainability & Stewardship: Green Practices at our Algonquin Park Home

 Northern Edge Algonquin was created as a place to slow down, reconnect, and spend meaningful time in nature — while caring for the land and community that make that experience possible.

 Sustainability and stewardship have always been woven into how we operate.
-From the way our buildings are powered, to how our food is sourced, to the limits we place on growth and guest capacity, our focus is on practical choices, long-term thinking, and care over time.
-It’s no question that’s why we’ve been recognized by TripAdvisor as a PLATINUM LEVEL GreenLeader: our operations, facilities and staff aim to prove to the world that responsible travel experiences which honour our connection with the earth, local communities, local food producers can be economically viable.
+From the way our buildings are powered, to how our food is sourced, to the limits we place on growth and guest capacity, our focus is on practical choices, long-term thinking, and responsible travel experiences which honour our connection with the earth, local communities, local food producers.

-Below, learn how sustainability and stewardship are reflected across our energy systems, land care, food sourcing, water use, waste management, purchasing decisions, community relationships, and guest experience.
+Below, learn how sustainability and stewardship are reflected across our energy systems, land care, sourcing and food, water use, waste management, the guest experience, and our community-minded mission.
 Where possible, we include concrete metrics, examples, and costs to show how these choices show up in practice.

 Energy & Power

-- 32 solar panels with a combined capacity of up to 17.5 kW
+- 32 solar panels with up to 17.5 kW installed capacity

-- Lithium-ion battery storage of approximately 800 amp-hours at 48 volts
+- Lithium battery storage: approximately 800 amp-hours at 48 volts (≈ 38 kWh usable storage)

 Energy use is reduced through both design and behaviour: